Jets vs. Patriots Gameday preview

 Jets: Doubtful: LB Jamien Sherwood (ankle); Questionable: WR Jamison Crowder (groin), WR Keelan Cole (knee), CB Isaiah Dunn (shoulder), OL Chuma Edoga (Non-COVID illness).

-Patriots: Out: LB Kyle Van Noy (throat), K Quinn Nordin (abdomen); Questionable: T Trent Brown (calf), T Yodny Cajuste (hamstring), LB Ronnie Perkins (shoulder), TE Jonnu Smith (hip)
+Patriots: Out: LB Kyle Van Noy (throat), T Trent Brown (calf); Questionable: T Yodny Cajuste (hamstring), LB Ronnie Perkins (shoulder), TE Jonnu Smith (hip)

 QUOTABLE